14 Jun 2018

 Pioneering female engineer honoured through hall name

-A new hall of residence on the Loughborough University campus is set to be named after Claudia Parsons, one of the UK’s first women engineers and an alumna of Loughborough University.
+A new hall of residence on the Loughborough University campus is set to be named after Claudia Parsons, one of the UK’s first women engineers.

 Following her degree, Claudia became a highly respected member of the Women’s Engineering Society.

 Claudia’s passion for engineering and motors never ceased and she became chauffeur companion and the first woman to circumnavigate the globe by car.
 She was also an author, writing about her experiences in two books.